Berta Nunes

-Berta Nunes is a Portuguese doctor and politician.
-She was mayor of the city of Alfândega da Fé in the northeast of Portugal and in 2019 was appointed as Secretary of State for Portuguese Communities, with responsibility for the Portuguese diaspora.
+Berta Ferreira Milheiro Nunes (born 25 October 1955) is a Portuguese doctor and politician.
+She was mayor of the city of Alfândega da Fé in the northeast of Portugal and in 2019 was appointed as Secretary of State for the Portuguese Communities, with responsibility for the Portuguese diaspora.

 Education

 Berta Ferreira Milheiro Nunes was born in Santa Maria da Feira in the Aveiro District of Portugal on 25 October 1955.
 She completed primary education in her home town and then went to secondary school in Vila Nova de Gaia.
 She studied at the Faculty of Medicine of the University of Porto, graduating in 1980 and receiving the Engenheiro António de Almeida award for obtaining the highest marks of any medicine student in Portugal in that year.
 Moving to the small town of Alfândega da Fé, she worked at the city's Health Centre from 1985.
 She was a member of the Advisory Council and the Commission of the Federação Nacional dos Médicos (National Federation of Medical Unions - FNAM) from 1992 to 1995.
 In 1996 she received a PhD in Community Medicine from the Abel Salazar Biomedical Sciences Institute, with a thesis entitled "Ideas and Practices of the Laity in relation to the Body and Health".